MewsSystems/gitbook-connector-api/operations/services.md

 ## Get rate pricing

 Returns prices of a rate in the specified interval.
 Note that response contains prices for all dates that the specified interval intersects.
-So e.g. interval `1st Jan 13:00 - 1st Jan 14:00` will result in one price for `1st Jan`.
-Interval `1st Jan 23:00 - 2nd Jan 01:00` will result in two prices for `1st Jan` and `2nd Jan`.
-Interval length is allowed for up to 100 time units, but no more than 2 years.
+So e.g. interval `1st Jan 00:00 - 1st Jan 00:00` will result in one price for `1st Jan`.
+Interval `1st Jan 00:00 - 2nd Jan 00:00` will result in two prices for `1st Jan` and `2nd Jan`.
+Other time part of interval than [time unit start](#time-unit-start-and-end) is not supported.
+Time unit max length [restrictions](#time-unit-interval-length-restrictions) applies.

 ### Request